 When producer/ director, Mohamed Aboobakuru aka Maaenboo asked me to write Neydhen Vakivaakah, I repeatedly requested him that he should take it as a challenge to make it better than all the movies he has done so far.
-After watching the premiere of the film last night, I am really impressed and happy to see that he has risen to the occasion by delivering a pleasantly well-balanced film that the audience thoroughly enjoyed from start to finish.
+After watching the premiere of the film last night, I am impressed and happy to see that he has risen to the occasion by delivering a pleasantly well-balanced film that the audience thoroughly enjoyed from start to finish.
 This is his best work to this date by many miles.

 Few minutes into the film, I knew the audience was hooked.
-They had a whale of a time reacting to the jokes, the unexpected twists and turns that were unconventional for a romantic drama including some red herrings thrown here and there.
+They had a whale of time reacting to the jokes, the unexpected twists and turns that were unconventional for a romantic drama including some red herrings thrown here and there.
 Above all the performances by the entire cast kept the audience fully engaged.
 My wife, my strictest critique from whose feedback I always consider if a film I have written has hit the bullseye, rated it as one of the most delightful screenplays I have written so far.
 Phew!

 As usual, the heavyweight actors, Yoosuf Shafeeu, Fathimath Azeesha, Ahmed Saeed and Arifa Ibrahim were a real treat to watch.
-The role played by Yoosuf Shafeeu reminded me of his National Award winning role from Vehey Vaarey Therein but with more contrast, control and maturity.
+The role played by Yoosuf Shafeeu reminded me of his National Award-winning role from Vehey Vaarey Therein but with more contrast, control and maturity.

 There’s nothing more to be said of Ahmed Saeed.
 In this film, he once again turned in a memorable performance.
 This actor can play any given role he is offered with his eyes closed.
 He has proven how versatile he is by playing completely different characters in three of his films that were released this year.

-But it was fashion designer/ choreographer, Jaadhulla Ismail in his maiden role in a film that surprised everyone.
-He was very likable and showed great depth in his acting.
+But it was fashion designer/ choreographer, Jaadhulla Ismail in his first role in a film that surprised everyone.
+He was very likeable and showed great depth in his acting.
 He was funny in the first half with his comic timing spot on.
 He then showed unbelievable restraint in the second half by relying entirely on his acting as he had barely any dialogues to deliver.
 He understood his character well and was aware of his character arc.
 I hope he continues to appear in many more films.

 I congratulate the entire team for a job well done.
 Keep up the good work in entertaining the audience.